 In fact, the ethical jewelry movement in the US was birthed because NGOs exposed the plight of the small-scale miner—which certainly resulted in the 2006 release of the film Blood Diamond.
 Blood diamonds purchased from small-scale diamond miners funded wars in the ‘80s and ‘90s that killed 3.7 million people.

-At that time, in 2006, I was showing our jewelry in the Designer section of JCK in Vegas, North America’s premier wholesale event.
-I personally pioneered ethical sourcing in North America.
+At that time, in 2007, I was showing our jewelry in the Designer section of JCK in Vegas, North America’s premier wholesale event.
 Advocating for fair trade practices back then, buyers looked at me as if I were a lunitic.

 [Read how jewelers considered themselves victims of NGOs and Hollywood for exposing these diamond-funded killings in Birth of the Ethical Jewelry Movement.]

-These days, fourteen years later, ethical jewelry has become the hot trend in the jewelry marketing.
+These days, about thirteen years later, ethical jewelry has become the hot trend in the jewelry marketing.
 Every jeweler is, to some degree or another, branding themselves as “responsible” or “ethical” trying to capture socially concerned Mellennials and Z's.

-Let’s now explore how Grossberg, whose company has been central in defining the ethical jewelry market, has, to use his words, the, "opportunity for us to pro-actively redefine our relationship with the communities..." starting by looking at gold.
+Let’s now explore how Grossberg, whose company has been central in defining the ethical jewelry market, has, to use his words, taken the, "opportunity for us to pro-actively redefine our relationship with the communities..."

-Part 2: The Small Scale Gold Supply Chain: A Situation Briefing
+Part 2: The Gold Supply Chain: A Situation Briefing

 Take a look at this video I shot in Tanzania a few years ago: